wuwm109/wuwm109.github.io/_pages/about.md

 # 🔥 News
  - *2025.06*: &nbsp; I will join Didiglobal as a Research Intern in Beijing, China this Summer.
-Feel free to have a coffee chat if you're in Beijing.
+If you happen to be in Beijing, feel free to have a coffee chat.
 - *2025.07*:&nbsp;🎉🎉 Our work [NesyGeo](https://arxiv.org/abs/2505.17121) is accepted by AI4Math@ICML25
 # 📝 Publications
 <!-- MLLMs Benchmark -->